3-APPA

 3-Aminopropylphosphinic acid, also known in the literature as 3-APPA or CGP 27492, is a compound used in scientific research which acts as an agonist at the GABAB receptor.
 It is part of a class of phosphinic acid GABAB agonists, which also includes SKF-97,541.
-It has a binding affinity (pKi) to the GABAB receptor of 8.30 (i.e. ~3nM).
+It has a binding affinity (pKi) to the GABAB receptor of 8.30 (i.e., ~3 nM).